OG1103/Full-Stack-Node.js-Codes/BackEnd/Libraries/NodeMailer/NodeMailer Overview.md

 Nodemailer is a Node.js library for sending emails.
 It simplifies the process of email delivery by integrating with popular email services or custom SMTP servers.
 This guide includes detailed explanations, field descriptions, and examples.

+Best practice for emails like resetpassword and verficationemail is to include tokens and include them in the redirection.
+Ex, in verfication email, tokenize the email before sending and upon recieving decode the token and find the corresponding email.

 ## Installation

 To use Nodemailer, install it using npm: